OpenSimulationInterface/osi-sensor-model-packaging/README.md

     the model can have additional inputs, outputs, and parameters (i.e. all kinds of variables as specified in the FMI 2.0 standard), as long as the sensor model can be run correctly with all of those variables left unconnected and at their default values.
 The sensor model MUST NOT rely on other connections (beside the specified data connections) being made.

-## Definition of binary variables
+## Definition of Binary Variables

-In order to support the efficient exchange of binary data, especially binary data as provided for by the OSI ProtocolBuffer definitions, the following convention is used to define such variables for FMI 2.0:
+In order to support the efficient exchange of binary data, especially binary data as provided for by the OSI [ProtocolBuffer][] definitions, the following convention is used to define such variables for FMI 2.0:

 -   For a notional binary variable of a name given by `<prefix>`,